shashank-padala/insurus/README.md

 **Note**: For VeChain testnet, you can get free testnet tokens from the VeChain faucet.
 The current implementation uses a placeholder that creates transaction hashes.
 To enable full VeChain integration, install the VeChain SDK packages and update the implementation in `src/lib/blockchain/vechain.ts`.

+### Admin Dashboard
+- `ADMIN_PASSWORD` - Password for accessing the admin dashboard at `/admin/login`.
+This password is used to authenticate admin users who can manage promotional banners and create admin tasks.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.